jamespeterschinner/sra_metadata_parser/README.md

 life time to a `Vec<'a, u8>` is used.
 Currently the implementation checks at runtime that the capacity of this vec does not change, which would mean the unsafe pointers are now invalid.

+I would like to change this in the future, providing there are not significant performance costs